 The following then applies.

-If MaxCgLength is not equal to 0 and there are no additional frames in the bitstream, it is a requirement of bitstream conformance that TotalCgLength shall be equal to MaxCgLength.
+If MaxCgLength is not equal to 0 and there are no additional frames in the CWS, it is a requirement of bitstream conformance that TotalCgLength shall be equal to MaxCgLength.

-Otherwise, if there are additional frames in the bitstream, the current frame is set to the next frame in the bitstream, and the validation process returns to step 3.
+Otherwise, if there are additional frames in the CWS, the current frame is set to the next frame in the CWS, and the validation process returns to step 3.

 Otherwise, if MaxCgLength is equal to 0, TotalCgLength is incremented by the value of NumSamplesPerChannelInFrame for the current frame, and the following then applies

-If there are no additional frames in the bitstream, the validation process ends.
+If there are no additional frames in the CWS, the validation process ends.

-Otherwise, the current frame is set to the next frame in the bitstream and the validation process returns to step 3.
+Otherwise, the current frame is set to the next frame in the CWS and the validation process returns to step 3.

 Otherwise, TotalCgLength is incremented by the value of NumSamplesPerChannelInFrame for the current frame, and the following then applies.

-If there are no additional frames in the coded waveform sequence, it is a requirement of bitstream conformance to this Specification that TotalCgLength shall be equal to MaxCgLength, and the validation process ends.
+If there are no additional frames in the CWS, it is a requirement of bitstream conformance to this Specification that TotalCgLength shall be equal to MaxCgLength, and the validation process ends.

-Otherwise, the current frame is set to the next frame in the coded waveform sequence, it is a requirement of bitstream conformance to this Specification that TotalCgLength shall be less than or equal to MaxCgLength, and the following then applies
+Otherwise, the current frame is set to the next frame in the CWS, it is a requirement of bitstream conformance to this Specification that TotalCgLength shall be less than or equal to MaxCgLength, and the following then applies

 If TotalCgLength is equal to MaxCgLength, the validation process returns to step 2.